Before We Opened the Door

 Two voices that often sound like one.
 When one sister worries, the other confirms.
 When one complains, the other completes the sentence.
 The volume doubles.
 The certainty hardens.

 They live close.
-They carry the local weight: neighbors, appearances, the fear that a neglected place becomes a rumor.
+They carry the local weight: neighbors, appearances, the fear that a neglected place becomes rumor.
 Weeds are not just weeds.
 Weeds are evidence.

-They think the one from outside is lazy.
-Not because he lacks work ethic — but because he does not show effort in the form they recognize: sweat, presence, shared struggle.
+They think the one from outside is lazy — not because he lacks work ethic, but because he does not show effort in the form they recognize: sweat, presence, shared struggle.

 The One Who Lives Far Away